Quantum Thermalization beyond Non-Integrability and Quantum Scars in a Multispecies Bose-Josephson Junction: Results

 where we have dropped the $z$-variable in $|z,\phi\rangle$, writing simply $|\phi\rangle$, since $z=0$ for all modes considered here.\\ In order to analyze the degree of scarring of these candidate states, we examine the \textit{survival probability}

 which measures the extent to which the time-evolved state retains memory of the initial state.
 A slower decay or persistent revivals in $F(t)$ indicate a substantial overlap with $|\psi(0)\rangle$ over time.
 This behavior is often associated with non-ergodic dynamics and therefore, in this case, with the presence of quantum many-body scar states, in contrast to the rapid decay expected in typical thermalizing systems.\\ We initialize the system in a pure coherent state corresponding either to the predicted scar states (as described in Eq.\eqref{coherent_states_pi}) or to a random set of parameters $\{z_i,\phi_i\}$ sampled at the same semiclassical energy as the corresponding scar.
 Fig. \ref{Survival} displays the survival probability for these states.
 It is evident that the scar states, unlike the arbitrary state in which a decline in function is observed, do not lose information on the initial data, maintaining a large time-dependent overlap.
-Furthermore, the semi-logarithmic inset reveals that the characteristic exponential decay time for scar states is at least one order of magnitude longer than that of a generic coherent state as expected \cite{serbyn2021quantum}.\\
+Furthermore, the semi-logarithmic inset reveals that the characteristic exponential decay time for scar states is at least one order of magnitude longer than that of a generic coherent state as expected \cite{serbyn2021quantum}.
+We refer the reader to Appendix \ref{appendix_husimi} for a visualization of the quantum phase space, further illustrating the behavior discussed here.\\

-These observations are further supported by a visualization of the states, provided by the Husimi distribution calculated over the variables of a single spin: